yangdongchao/text-to-sound-synthesis-demo/index.md

 <center> 2 Tencent AI Lab</center>

 ## Introduction
 This is a [demo](https://github.com/yangdongchao/text-to-sound-synthesis-demo/) for our paper **_Text-to-sound Synthesis_**.
+Code and Pre-trained model can be find on [github](https://github.com/yangdongchao/Text-to-sound-Synthesis).
 In the following, we will show some generated samples by our proposed method.
+If you want to find more samples, please refer to our [github](https://github.com/yangdongchao/Text-to-sound-Synthesis).

 ## Examples